libwww-perl/URI/README.md

     This value can be set to ";" to have the query form `key=value` pairs delimited by ";" instead of "&" which is the default.

+# ENVIRONMENT VARIABLES

+- URI\_HAS\_RESERVED\_SQUARE\_BRACKETS

+    Before version 5.11, URI treated square brackets as reserved characters throughout the whole URI string.
+However, these brackets are reserved only within the authority/host part of the URI and nowhere else (RFC 3986).

+    Starting with version 5.11, URI takes this distinction into account.
+    Setting the environment variable `URI_HAS_RESERVED_SQUARE_BRACKETS`
+    (programmatically or via the shell), restores the old behavior.

+        #-- restore 5.10 behavior programmatically
+        BEGIN {
+          $ENV{URI_HAS_RESERVED_SQUARE_BRACKETS} = 1;
+        }
+        use URI ();

+    _Note_: This environment variable is just used during initialization and has to be set _before_ module URI is used/required.
+Changing it at run time has no effect.

+    Its value can be checked programmatically by accessing the constant `URI::HAS_RESERVED_SQUARE_BRACKETS`.

 # BUGS

 There are some things that are not quite right: